John is a historian and researcher interested in the relation between war and society.

 Marine General and historian H.E.
 Blumberg would describe the battle at Graspan as, “one of the brightest episodes in the long history of the Corps.”
 But the reality was far more complex.
 The outcome of the battle, and the subsequent enquiries, would show that while the marines were still respected for their courage and military prowess, in other respects they were still not utilised to the best extent of their capabilities by the Admiralty or the War Office.

 In Parliament, Graspan proved fodder for MPs eager to showcase the ineptitude of those managing the war.
-MP John Colomb, formerly an Royal Marines Artillery officer and a writer on naval strategy, attacked the Admiralty for the poor employment of the naval brigade at Graspan.
+MP John Colomb, formerly a Royal Marines Artillery officer and a writer on naval strategy, attacked the Admiralty for the poor employment of the naval brigade at Graspan.
 Colomb decried the staggering losses of men, and in particular, the poor leadership of the naval officers “ignorant of land warfare” Such expeditions which saw the landing of naval brigades were not only now considered a routine occupation of the Royal Navy since the mid-nineteenth century, they were also important opportunities for naval officers, in a period with no fleet engagements and few ship to ship actions, to make themselves known.
 Both Jellicoe and Beatty, who would years later lead the Royal Navy at the Battle of Jutland, were both present and wounded in the relief expedition in Peking in 1900, better known as the Boxer Rebellion.

 Graspan also served to reveal other tensions of naval forces operating with or as part of army forces.
-Traditionally, despatches post battle were published in the London Gazette.
-Methuen’s despatches on the events at Belmont and Graspan were published shortly afterwards, but the naval despatches submitted by the Cape Town station for the same events, were initially suppressed while the War Office and the Admiralty worked to avoid the publication of differing versions of the same event.
+Traditionally, despatches post-battle were published in the London Gazette.
+Methuen’s despatches on the events at Belmont and Graspan were published shortly afterwards, but the naval despatches submitted by the Cape Town station for the same events were initially suppressed while the War Office and the Admiralty worked to avoid the publication of differing versions of the same event.

 Further marginalisation of the events at Graspan included the denial of the inclusion of a specific battle clasp.
 Initial enthusiasm, as early as 1899, around the creation of a South Africa Medal and its corresponding clasps was reigned in by Lord Roberts who sought a stricter qualification process for the inclusion of battle clasps for British victories.
 As the war progressed, each battle event was reviewed and evaluated on its own merits for its impact and contribution.
-Despite Graspan being considered a victory in Methuen’s campaign, and its similarities in many respects to the battle of Belmont – Belmont was given a clasp, Graspan would not.
+Despite Graspan being considered a victory in Methuen’s campaign, and its similarities in many respects to the battle of Belmont – Belmont was given a clasp, Graspan was not.

 When the MP for Portsmouth in January 1902 enquired in Parliament again if whether in view of the conduct of the Naval Brigade, a clasp inscribed for Graspan might be issued.
 The appeal was negative by the Secretary for War.
 The South African Medal decision book at the National Archives reveals that the King had in fact, despite the repeated proposal of the Admiralty, already denied the clasp in keeping with Lord Robert’s original decision.
 Such actions only served in the eyes of the marines, and as Colomb had indicated following Graspan, to further marginalise the role and employment of the marines within the navy.
 At the start of the new century, the Corps faced further obstacles but also changes that would redefine their organisational character.